-- 9.23 The Designated Safeguarding Lead and team are responsible for: - 9.23.1 Adhering to the Newham LSCB, London Borough of Newham and St Edward's School procedures with regard to referring a child if there are concerns about possible abuse. - 9.23.2 Keeping full written chronological records of in-school concerns about a child even if there is no need to make an immediate referral. - 9.23.3 Ensuring that all such records are kept confidentially and securely and are separate from pupil records. - 9.23.4 Ensuring that an indication of further record-keeping is marked on the pupil records. - 9.23.5 Checking the attendance of children subject to a Child Protection Plan on a daily basis. - 9.23.6 Ensuring that any child currently who is subject to a Child Protection Plan who is absent without explanation is referred to triage (Social Care). - 9.23.7 Ensuring that where any child currently who is subject to a Child Protection Plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.
+- 9.25 The Designated Safeguarding Lead should make a referral via triage (social care / police) or the police without delay if it is agreed during the consultation or if there is an immediate risk to the child. - 9.26 The referral should be made to the triage team in which the child lives, e.g. if a child lives in another borough, the referral needs to be made to the social services team in that borough / authority. - 9.27 The triage team should acknowledge the referral within one working day and should be contacted if no acknowledgement has been received within 3 working days. - 9.28 Following referral, the triage team should consider the next course of action, record their decision in writing and notify the Designated Safeguarding Lead that they have made a decision. - 9.29 Concerns will not be discussed with anyone other than those nominated above. - 9.30 It is the right of any individual to make direct referrals to the child protection agencies.
+If for any reason you believe that the Designated Safeguarding Lead has not responded appropriately to your concerns, it is then your responsibility to contact triage and the LADO immediately. - 9.31 Responsibilities - 9.32 The Designated Safeguarding Lead and team are responsible for: - 9.33 Adhering to the Newham NSCP, London Borough of Newham and St Edward's School procedures with regard to referring a child if there are concerns about possible abuse. - 9.34 Keeping full written chronological records of in-school concerns about a child even if there is no need to make an immediate referral. - 9.35 Ensuring that all such records are kept confidentially and securely and are separate from pupil records. - 9.36 Ensuring that an indication of further record-keeping is marked on the pupil records. - 9.37 Checking the attendance of children subject to a Child Protection Plan on a daily basis. - 9.38 Ensuring that any child currently who is subject to a Child Protection Plan who is absent without explanation is referred to triage (Social Care). - 9.38.1 Ensuring that where any child currently who is subject to a Child Protection Plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.
 A digital copy of the child's information will be securely retained / archived by St Edward's